tribblix/build/patches/openjdk26/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+26+17

+Moderate patch noise.

+Now assumes a sufficiently modern ld that understands -soname as equivalent to -h.

+The --disable-new-dtags nonsense has moved around.

 26+16

 Rename of atomic -> atomicaccess, Atomic:: -> AtomicAccess::